ryan-evans752699/angi-takehome/README.md

 - Add monitoring for the operator
 - Add auto-scaling and pod disruption budgets to the various deployments
 - Move the creation of in cluster resources (deployments / services / configmaps / etc) into Helm
+- Expose the PodInfo deployment with a LoadBalancer service

 ## License